hawslc/61200/README.md

   makes an interactive widget worth building
 - [`course/PITFALLS.md`](course/PITFALLS.md) — mistakes the course names, from
   *proof by example* to *buildup error* to *the ratio fallacy*

-## Lecture PDFs

-`lectures/` holds the source notes.
-It is gitignored — the PDFs are ~25 MB of staff course material and don't belong in version control.
-Drop them in locally to give the tools something to read.

-## Working on this repo

-See [`CLAUDE.md`](CLAUDE.md).
-Three skills live in `.claude/skills/`:
-`recitation-companion` (build a companion), `concept-explainer` (explain a concept in the course's terms), `proof-feedback` (critique a proof against the course's stated standards).